Ameyanagi/Yoshikosan/openspec/project.md

    - Use pytest for backend, Bun's test runner for frontend

 5a. **Use Modern Tools**:
-   - Backend: Use Ruff for linting and formatting (extremely fast, replaces black/isort/flake8)
+   - Backend: Use uv for package management (10-100x faster than pip) and Ruff for linting/formatting
-   - Frontend: Use Bun for all operations (package management, running dev server, testing)
+   - Frontend: Use Bun 1.3 for all operations (package management, dev server, testing - 30x faster than npm)

 6. **User Context**: Remember workers may be wearing gloves, in noisy environments, or unable to look at screen